Wambui Otieno: Background

-Soon after her release from detention, Wambui met Silviano Melea Otieno, a prominent lawyer of Luo heritage based in Nairobi, and the couple married in 1963.
-Otieno accepted the four of Wambui's children born before their marriage as his own, the couple had five children and also fostered the six orphaned children of a deceased friend of Otieno.
+Soon after her release from detention, Wambūi met Silviano Melea Otieno, a prominent lawyer of Luo heritage based in Nairobi, and the couple married in 1963.
+Otieno accepted the four of Wambūi's children born before their marriage as his own, the couple had five children and also fostered the six orphaned children of a deceased friend of Otieno.
 All 15 children were well educated; their daughter, Gladwell Otieno, attended universities in the United States and Germany and one of her brothers and a foster brother attended United States universities.
 Gladwell Otieno worked for Transparency International in Berlin and was Executive Director of Transparency International Kenya and is founder and Executive Director of "AFRICOG", the African Centre of open Governance.

-Wambui's husband, Silviano Melea Otieno, died suddenly of a heart attack on 20 December 1986.
-He was a member of the Umira Kager clan of the Luo people, in contrast to Wambui who was a Kikuyu.
+Wambūi's husband, Silviano Melea Otieno, died suddenly of a heart attack on 20 December 1986.
+He was a member of the Umira Kager clan of the Luo people, in contrast to Wambūi who was a Kikuyu.
 Otieno left no will or written wishes about his burial.
-According to Wambui, this was because he felt his brother and clan would contest a will and possibly overturn it, whereas an intestacy might offer better protection for her and their children.
+According to Wambūi, this was because he felt his brother and clan would contest a will and possibly overturn it, whereas an intestacy might offer better protection for her and their children.

-Soon after Otieno's death, Wambui announced that he would be buried on 3 January 1987 at a small farm the couple owned on the outskirts of Nairobi, according to what she said was his wish.
+Soon after Otieno's death, Wambūi announced that he would be buried on 3 January 1987 at a small farm the couple owned on the outskirts of Nairobi, according to what she said was his wish.
 This was challenged by his brother, Joash Ochieng Ougo, who was his closest adult-male blood relation (as Otieno's sons were juveniles), and Omolo Siranga, the Nairobi representative of the Umira Kager clan.